Near escapes in Minnesota

 © Beth Gauper

-There's alpine skiing, tubing and horse-drawn sleigh rides at at Buena Vista Ski Area, and cross-country skiing at Three Island County Park, Movil Maze and Hobson Memorial Forest.
-Snowshoeing at Lake Bemidji State Park
+There's alpine skiing, tubing and horse-drawn sleigh rides at at Buena Vista Ski Area, cross-country skiing at Three Island County Park, Movil Maze and Hobson Memorial Forest and snowshoeing at Lake Bemidji State Park.

-Stay at the Villa Calma B&B on the lake or, farther up the lake, at Ruttger's Birchmont Lodge.
+Stay at lakeside hotels near downtown or, farther up the lake, at Ruttger's Birchmont Lodge.

 Northfield.
 This little college town just south of the Twin Cities makes a fun day trip, though there are a couple of good places to stay, too.